Dictionary

 Pronunciation: (out'fit"), [key]

-—n., v., -fit•ted, -fit•ting.
+— n., v., -fit•ted, -fit•ting.

-1. an assemblage of articles that equip a person for a particular task, role, trade, etc.:
+1. an assemblage of articles that equip a person for a particular task, role, trade, etc.: an explorer's outfit.

-2. a set of usually matching or harmonious garments and accessories worn together; coordinated costume; ensemble:
+2. a set of usually matching or harmonious garments and accessories worn together; coordinated costume; ensemble: a new spring outfit.

-3. a set of articles for any purpose:
+3. a set of articles for any purpose: a cooking outfit.

 4. a group associated in an undertaking requiring close cooperation, as a military unit.

-5. a business firm engaged in a particular form of commercial enterprise:
+5. a business firm engaged in a particular form of commercial enterprise: a construction outfit.

 6. any company, party, or set.